What is top-shelf weed?

 Overly “wet” buds have stems that don't snap and tend to stay put when squeezed.
 The extra moisture content makes for the perfect breeding ground for mold and mildew.
 Wet nugs that tear apart rather than break apart are a sign that a cultivator didn't properly dry and cure their cannabis.

+4. Flower structure: Poor flower structure can be easily detected with a discerning eye.
+While a properly cultivated flower will often be aesthetically pleasing, a carelessly grown plant can produce inferior-looking flowers.
 Though a plant's structure really says nothing about its chemical composition, it can still tell a story.
 Improper lighting or growing conditions can lead to “fluffy” or “airy” nugs, and while they may contain high levels of cannabinoids and terpenes, their density is still widely and harshly dismissed by the cannabis community.

 Other indicators of bad weed

 You may think you're getting better quality bud with a sky-high THC concentration, but Dr. Rae dispels this myth.
 She cited THC levels above 20% as a red flag and told Weedmaps, "Lab tests are not as accurate as they may seem, and there are financial incentives for labs to produce increasingly higher THC values.
 Especially with flowers labeled around 30%, be very wary of fraudulent lab results."

 Rae also pointed out that there is not necessarily a relationship between enjoyment and THC potency.
 Distinguishing between enjoyment and intoxication, Rae asserted, "You can still have a very nice experience with 5-10% THC."